PkPparth/News-App/README.md

 ---> Fetch the Latest news from the newsapi.org

 Tech Used :
----> Build using React , bootstrap , NewsApi
+---> Build using React , bootstrap